Below, we will inform you about the processing of your personal data by us and your claims and rights under the data protection law.

-This privacy statement explains the nature, scope and purpose of the processing of personal data within our website (hereinafter referred to as “the website”).
-This privacy statement applies regardless of the domains, systems and devices (e.g. desktop, mobile, etc.) used.
+This Privacy Notice explains nature, scope and purpose of the processing of personal data by our website (collectively referred to as “Website”).
+The Privacy Notice applies regardless of the domains, systems and devices used (e.g., desktop, mobile, etc.).

-Personal data is all data that is personally identifiable to you, e.g. name, address, email addresses, user behaviour.
-Which data is processed in detail and how it is used depends largely on the services used.
+Personal data are any data that are personally attributable to you, e.g., name, address, e-mail addresses, user behaviour.
+Which data is processed in detail and how it is used depends largely on which of our services is used.

 1. Who is responsible for data processing and who can I contact?